 3) MEMBERSHIP

-a) Any club whose venue is within 30 kilometres of Hanley bus station shall be eligible for membership of the Association.
+a) Any club whose venue is within 25 miles of Hanley bus station shall be eligible for membership of the Association.

 b) There shall be no limit to the number of teams that any club may enter in the league, subject to the approval of the Annual General Meeting.